 Any remote company worth its salt needs a solid tech stack for its employees to reach maximum productivity.
 It’s often worthwhile to embrace the SaaS model and integrate your different software systems to create unique and powerful workflows.

-You can use employee management software like Kissflow or 15five to streamline your onboarding process and ensure new employees have access to vital services like the employee directory with contact details, organization chart, onboarding checklists, training videos, documents to sign, and the ability to control their profile details.
+You can use HR software like HR Partner to streamline your onboarding process and ensure new employees have access to vital services like the employee directory with contact details, organization chart, onboarding checklists, training videos, documents to sign, and the ability to control their profile details.

 If you want to invest in an internal knowledge base that functions as an employee handbook, knowledge base software like Helpjuice is perfect.
 Access can be customized so employees have access to only the information they need, and your site can be designed to fit in perfectly with your business’s brand.